Anacardium giganteum

-Anacardium giganteum, also known as cajui, of the family Anacardiaceae are the trees that are huge, round and mostly straight, and occur usually in the upland rainforest and sometimes appear in the high flood plains that holds the soil, resistant to water-log.
+Anacardium giganteum, also known as cajui, of the family Anacardiaceae, are huge, round and mostly straight trees that usually occur in upland rainforest and sometimes in the high flood plains that hold the soil, resistant to water-log.
 The fruit is edible and very sweet.
-Other names: Javillo, Cornonzuelo, Espave.
+The plant is also called Javillo, Cornonzuelo, or Espave.

 The wood is used for temporary moulding on construction works.
 It is of low quality with coarse fibers.
-It bends and split when drying out.
-So it is used just after sawing.
-This wood contains silica, so it needs special saws to cut because it wears the metal very soon and for the same reason it is resistant to boring insects.
+Because it bends and splits when drying out, it is used just after sawing.
+The wood contains silica, so it requires special saws to cut as the metal is quickly worn, and for the same reason it is resistant to boring insects.
 It can be used as rootstock for other cashew varieties.